 When you think of estate planning, you might immediately think of a will and/or trust.
 These are typically the first documents to be prepared, and can help you decide how your assets will be distributed, not the state.
 These documents are what is typically used to provide for a minor child – critical so that your wishes are known and legally documented.
 Consult an estate planning attorney to get started.
 I know several Chicago-area attorneys who do this work – use the Contact Us form to request a referral.

-Beyond a will, here are some other considerations
+Beyond a will, here are some typical components of an estate plan

 In addition to a will, there are several other areas of estate planning to consider.
 Here are some of them:

 - Powers of attorney for health care and financial matters.
 These documents give authority to a loved one in the event that you are incapacitated.
 Often when drafting a will, attorneys will also provide these documents for you to complete and sign.
 Make sure yours are up to date and properly reflect your wishes.
 Contact an attorney for assistance.